What are the laws? What are the risks? You asked, we answered.

 In addition, some torrents are fake.

-Fake torrents can occur by accident (when the torrent was actually created) but usually fake torrents are created intentionally as a form of mischief.
+Some fake torrents occur by accident, when the creator simply mislabels the file, but they're usually created intentionally as a form of trolling.

-While fake torrents do not pose the same kind of danger as the malware-infected ones, they result in you wasting time, effort and bandwidth.
+While fake torrents do not pose the same kind of risk as malware-infected ones, they do result in wasted time, effort, and bandwidth.

 - No, torrenting technology is perfectly legal.
 But it depends what you use the technology to download with it.
 Downloading pirated copyright material carries significant risks.
 Again, a good VPN will protect you, even if you accidentally download something you shouldn’t.